 If you have considered ecommerce for your business, the question of location should have popped up in your mind.
 Let us briefly zoom out of the digital world into the physical world.
 People visit marketplaces based on the product they are looking to purchase and so putting location into consideration is important.
 For online stores, it is possible to sell on several places at the same time.

 Even at this, it is also important to know which would be a better choice for you.
 To purchase a product, where would buyers rather be and why?
 As a seller, there are also other factors you may need to consider.
-In relation to Amazon and eBay, here are five differences between selling on these shopping sites.

-1. Amazon Vs eBay: The Market Environment
+1. Selling on Amazon vs eBay: The Market Environment

 Every month, Amazon receives about 100,000 new sellers on board.
-Several large brands are flocking into the shopping site to sell and this has made Amazon an ever competitive space.
+Several large brands are flocking into the shopping site to sell and this has made Amazon an ever-competitive space.
 For budding ecommerce businesses or start-ups, especially for those retailing, it might not be easy to keep up with this type of competition.

 This is not to say that solid phantom brands cannot thrive.
 Amazon’s Enhanced Brand Content (EBC) and A+ Content helps to enhance product details and marketing content so as to reduce hesitations on purchases and give sellers better opportunities.